dayze/magic-monkey/README.md

     npm install magic-monkey --save

-Next, import the stylesheet like following :
+Next, import the stylesheet like this :

     require('magic-monkey')